-Authors of accepted abstracts are required to prepare and submit their extended abstract/full paper for review.
-The full paper must be in English and it must be written in a .doc or .docx format.
-The full paper must have a minimum length of 6 pages and should not exceed 20 pages, including tables, figures, and references.
-All accepted papers will be peer-reviewed and will be published in RAIS Conference Proceedings with ISBN: 978-1-945298-12-7.
+Authors of accepted abstracts are required to prepare and submit their full paper for review.
+The full paper must be sent as a Word document and must have a minimum length of 4 pages and should not exceed 10 pages, including tables, figures, and references.
+All accepted papers will be peer-reviewed and must be original high-quality research that has not been previously published.
+The paper must be written in English in a clear and concise manner.
+Any author who is not fluent in English is encouraged to have their manuscript checked and edited by a native English speaker.
+The reviewing process does not include the correction of grammatical errors.
+Papers with a large number of grammatical and syntax errors may be rejected.
 Please download the Paper Template.

 All presentations must be delivered in English – the official language of the conference.
 Each presentation, made by one or more speakers, must be prepared in English and should be no longer than 15 minutes, afterward, we will have around five minutes for questions and answers.
 We recommend delivering a PowerPoint presentation of your research work on the conference day.
 You can save a copy of your presentation in your email and also bring your presentation on a USB stick.